imnikhilkumar78/Zippy/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-##Login Credentials:
+## Login Credentials:

-Please use this credentials for logging in as currently the log in module is hard-coded.
+Please use these credentials for logging in as currently the log in module is hard-coded.
-Useremail: admin@gmail.com
+User-email: admin@gmail.com
 Password: admin